-Web crawling comes with its challenges and it should come as no surprise if you’ve ever tried your hands on scraping data from a website.
+Web crawling comes with its challenges and it should come as no surprise if you’ve ever tried your hands to scrape web for data.
 The data available on the web is bound to follow no rules, structure or standards and this alone makes it difficult to predict the kind of issues one might run into while crawling the web for data.
-The difficulty grows by many folds when the complex crawling needs to be done at scale.
+The difficulty grows by many folds when the complex web scraping needs to be done at scale.

 Web data, despite holding invaluable insights to businesses, still remains a hard nut to crack for many.
-This is where a specialized service like ours comes into the picture.
-At PromptCloud, we receive requirements of all sorts from all over the world and each scraping task is a challenge in itself.
+This is where a specialized web scraping service like ours comes into the picture.
+At PromptCloud, we receive requirements of all sorts and each data scraping task is a challenge in itself.
 However, the complexity of extracting web data varies a lot depending on several factors.
 Here are some of the most challenging scraping tasks we’ve handled so far.